Mick Jagger famously said “I can’t get no satisfaction cause I try and I try and I try and I try…”

 Before we get out our pitchforks, denounce Buzzfeed and storm the gates of Snapchat Castle or Tinder Towers (sore thumbs anyone?) for our diminishing brain power, we need to think about what we can do to keep people engaged, interested and motivated enough to tell others about what we do whether it is selling software online, marketers engaging audiences or bloggers building up an online community.

-If you can give something to your customer that your competitor can’t with all other things being equal, you win.
+If you can give something to your customer that your competitor can’t, you win — with all other things being equal.

 This is where the power of rewards and incentives can play an increasingly important role in your armoury.